top of page

 Fans 5

 Worcester couldn’t be more excited to be the new home of the Red Sox’ top farm team.
 With Fenway Park located a mere 44 miles to the east of Polar Park, Worcester lies firmly in Red Sox Nation.
 The fans here are as knowledgeable and dedicated as any in the nation.
-Even though the team’s first season-plus has been marked by limited capacity and schedule uncertainty due to Covid restrictions, fans have turned out in strong numbers, and the momentum seems to be growing in season two.

 Access 3